apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 2. Databases demand robust data persistence and consistency.

    They have exacting storage requirements that cannot be met by containerization alone, necessitating additional components like the Container Storage Interface (CSI) and PersistentVolume for production-level workloads.
 The choice of storage medium also dictates the range of operations a database can perform.
 For instance, cloud disks provide high durability, snapshot backup capabilities, and the flexibility to attach or detach from various computing nodes, which are beneficial for database backup, restore, and ensuring high availability.
 In contrast, these features may be limited on local disks.
-For example, in the event of a node failure, a data replica could be irretrievably lost, posing a significant challenge to maintaining high availability, and backup options might be confined to physical or file-based, or logical backups.
-Different storage solutions offer varying degrees of persistence and support different database architectures.
+For example, in the event of a node failure, a local disk data replica could be irretrievably lost, posing a significant challenge to maintaining high availability, and backup options are also confined.
+Different storage solutions offer varying degrees of persistence and affect database architectures.

 3. Databases are powerhouses that need to perform at top speed.

-   They come with a variety of performance needs that can be sorted into categories like CPU, memory, network, and storage.
-For instance, when it comes to handling massive data analysis, products like ClickHouse and Greenplum are heavy on CPU and storage I/O. On the flip side, databases such as Redis and those that store everything in memory are more demanding on memory and network I/O. Then there are the classic workhorses like MySQL and PostgreSQL, which are traditional OLTP databases that also lean heavily on CPU and storage I/O. What's more, even within a single database, the thirst for resources can shift dramatically based on the type of query being run.
+   Databases come with a variety of performance needs that can be sorted into categories like CPU, memory, network, and storage.
+For instance, when it comes to handling massive data analysis, products like ClickHouse and Greenplum are heavy on CPU and storage I/O. On the flip side, databases such as Redis and Memcached are more demanding on memory and network I/O. Then there are the classic workhorses like MySQL and PostgreSQL, which are traditional OLTP databases that also lean heavily on CPU and storage I/O. What's more, even within a single database, the thirst for resources can shift dramatically based on the type of query being run.

 4. Databases come with their own set of security needs.